nasa/GeneLab_Data_Processing/Amplicon/Illumina/Pipeline_GL-DPPD-7104_Versions/GL-DPPD-7104-C.md

 ```
 **Parameter Definitions:**

-* `rarefaction_depth`     – specifies the minimum rarefaction depth when using Bray Curtis distance
+* `rarefaction_depth`     – specifies the minimum rarefaction depth when using Bray-Curtis distance
 * `groups_colname`        - specifies the name of the column in the metadata table containing the group names to be analyzed
 * `legend_title`          - specifies the legend title for plotting
 * `assay_suffix`          - specifies the suffix to be added to output files; default is the Genelab assay suffix, "_GLAmpSeq"
 * `output_prefix`         - specifies an additional prefix to be added to the output files; default is no additional prefix, ""
-* `distance_methods`      - specifies the method(s) to use to calculate the distance between samples; by default, "euclidean" and "bray" for euclidean and Bray Curtis distance, respectively, are used
+* `normalization_methods` - specifies the method(s) to use for normalizing sample counts; "vst" (variance stabilizing transform) and "rarefy" (rarefaction) are supported
-* `normalization_methods` - specifies the method(s) to use for normalizing sample counts; by default, "vst" and "rarefy" for variance stabilizing transformation and rarefaction, respectively, are used
+* `distance_methods`      - specifies the method(s) to use to calculate the distance between samples; "vst" transformed data uses "euclidean" (Euclidean distance) and "rarefy" transformed data uses "bray" (Bray-Curtis distance)

 **Input Data:**
 * `metadata` (variable containing a metadata dataframe with samples as row names and sample info, including groups and group colors, as columns, output from [6b.iv.
 Read-in Input Tables](#6biv-read-in-input-tables))